BearKidsTeam/SMELT/README.md

 Now there's also an port that uses GLFW instead of SDL2.
 Minor behavior differences exist between the two versions.

-Additional building dependencies for the GLFW version on a debian-base system:
+Additional building dependencies for the GLFW version on a debian-based system:

 >libglfw3-dev libglew-dev

+Now there's a OpenGL 3.2+ port for the GLFW version which can be found in the `glfw_m` folder.
+It is experimental and buggy.
+Use with caution.

 To build a module, just run make in the corresponding folder.
 Please note that CxImage is also a module.